scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

     to be defined in that document.
   * Explained uniqueness guarantees for symbols.
   * Specified the order of underlying symbols in multi symbols.
+  * Synchronized the specification and the implementation of global symbol format.

 ### 3.0.0
   * Codified the first specification of SemanticDB.